Wodan58/Joy/README.md

 The original version comes out as the winner.
 Moy has a particularly slow function calling mechanism and is surprisingly not the slowest.
-The version that is closest to the version that could be downloaded from the original website, `joy1`, is surprisingly at the same performance level as the antique `42minjoy`.
+The version that is closest to the version that could be downloaded from the original website, `joy1`, is at the same performance level as the antique `42minjoy`.

 Space
 -----